gsalomao/maxmq/docs/adr/002-use-go-language.md

 Go standards and all dependencies must be chosen carefully.

 The test coverage must not be lower than 80%, but it's expected to be at least 90%.
-It must not fail during the static code analysis and it shall not have any warning.
+It must not fail during the static code analysis, and it shall not have any warning.

 No code shall have the cyclomatic complexity over 10, and must not have over 15,